Five-time WNBA All-Star Angel McCoughtry is headed for Lynx in free agency

 Teams are not allowed to announce any deals until Feb.
 1.

 McCoughtry has averaged 18.7 points and 5.0 rebounds in her career.
-In 2020, with the Aces, she played and started in 22 games, averaging 14.4 points and shooting 51.8 percent for a team that reached the league finals.
+In 2020, with the Aces, she played and started in 22 games, averaging 14.4 points and shooting 51.8% for a team that reached the league finals.

 It was her fourth appearance in the WNBA Finals, although she lost all four.
 She led Atlanta to three appearances, in 2010, 2011 and 2013, and the Dream was beaten in the final two by the Lynx.